 The center facilitates frequent programs to introduce students to various types of civic engagement as well as to provide training and education for campus and community members.

 As part of new student orientation, all incoming students participate in a 5K walk through Davidson to learn about the town's history, community partnerships, and each other.
 During the walk you will learn about social issues and key resources in the community, as well as the ways in which you can get involved - through advocacy, philanthropy, social entrepreneurship, community-based learning, social action, and community service programs offered by the college.
 The walk also gives you the chance to meet fellow students and talk about civic engagement. .

 Each orientation walk benefits a community partner.
 We ask incoming students to try to raise $3 per kilometer in support of the chosen organization, bringing them together in support of a common goal.
 The beneficiary for the upcoming 10th annual Orientation Community Walk is the Loaves & Fishes Food Pantry at the Ada Jenkins Center.
 Loaves & Fishes has a vision for all people in our community to meet their basic hunger needs by having access to nutritious food.
-Learn more about how to raise funds.
-Additional fundraising forms can be found here.
+Learn more about how to raise funds or download the fundraising form (PDF).

 Civic Engagement hosts an annual Community Involvement Fair where students, faculty and staff members explore the range of opportunities in our area and become familiar with the resources in our community related to social change issues.
-Past events have included more than 326 students interacting with 51 partners, 20 of which were student service groups.
+Past events have included more than 200 students interacting with 47 nonprofit community partners.
 The Community Involvement Fair occurs at the start of each academic year.
 The next fair will take place on Tuesday, Sept.
-2, 2014.
+1, 2015.

 Once a month, work with 10-12 fellow students on a service project with a local nonprofit organization.
 Each service project is student-led, and addresses a different social issue.
 After each service, you and your group members will discuss the experience over a meal.